Go back in time and discover the history of Peters, from our beginnings right up to the present day.

 The Kit Shop moves to new premises, allowing for growth and product development - seen here with illustrator Nick Sharratt, surrounded by products he has designed exclusively for Peters!

 Rhydian Peters appointed Chairman of the company, taking over from his father, Malcolm, on his retirement.

 Peters Bookselling Services and the Kit Shop are rebranded as Peters Books & Furniture, and the Furniture operation, including a new furniture showroom, is moved into the main premises.

-Peters continues to flourish at the Bromsgrove Street site, with both books and furniture all under one roof.
+Peters undergo a colourful rebrand and continues to flourish at the Bromsgrove Street site, with both books and furniture all under one roof.